William Morris was a Nineteenth Century artist, designer and poet

 1857: Helps to paint the frescoes at the Oxford Union.

-1859: After marrying the model Jane Burden they move into the Red House at Upton in Kent, which he designed and furnished with help from the architect Philip Webb.
+1860: After marrying the model Jane Burden in the April of the previous year they move into the Red House at Upton in Kent, which he designed and furnished with help from the architect Philip Webb.

 1861: Morris, Marshall and Faulkner and Co is founded.
 Birth of his daughter Jenny.